fusion809/fusion809.github.io/FunctionIntegrator.md

 $\displaystyle \int_0^{\infty} xe^{-x} dx$

-is being approximated and compared to the analytical result of 1.
+is being approximated and the result compared to the analytical result of 1.
 The integrand has the following curve:

 ```julia:./code/laguerre_plot
 using PyPlot